-(b) The term of the System operator shall be five years, but the Board may rescind this designation if it determines, after hearing, that the designee is not operating the system in conformance with N.J.S.A.
-48:2-73 et seq., this chapter and its Board-approved tariff.
+(b) The term of the System operator shall be five years, but the Board may rescind, extend, or modify this designation if it determines, that a modification is required for the operation of the System in conformance with N.J.S.A.
+48:2-73 et seq., this chapter, and its Board-approved tariff.

-(c) In the fifth year of a System operator's term, the Board shall advertise the System operator position in the New Jersey Register and in newspapers of general circulation and comply with all applicable rules of the New Jersey Department of the Treasury.
+(c) In the final year of a System operator's term, the Board shall advertise the System operator position in the New Jersey Register and in newspapers of general circulation and comply with all applicable rules of the New Jersey Department of the Treasury.

-(d) The Board shall accept applications and shall designate a person as the System operator for a new five year term.
-In choosing a System operator, the Board shall select the applicant that will best operate the system to achieve the purposes of the Underground Facility Protection Act, in accordance with N.J.S.A.
+(d) The Board shall accept applications and shall designate a person as the System operator for a term, consistent with the New Jersey Department of the Treasury guidelines.
+In choosing a System operator, the Board shall select the applicant that will best operate the System to achieve the purposes of the Underground Facility Protection Act, in accordance with N.J.S.A.
 52:34-12 and N.J.A.C.
 17:12.